 Here's how long it takes startups to reach billion-dollar valuations

-Chinese start-ups are frontrunners and only need an average of almost six years to achieve Unicorn status.
-In Germany, it takes much longer.
+Chinese start-ups are the frontrunners and on average only need almost six years to achieve unicorn status.
+In Germany, it takes considerably longer.

-German start-ups take an average of eleven years and five months to make it to a billion-dollar valuation.
-This puts Germany in 14th place worldwide, according to an evaluation by the British credit broker "money", which analysed data from the analysis platform CB Insight.
-According to the report, founders from China are the fastest, trimming their start-ups to unicorn status in just five years and ten months on average.
+German start-ups take an average of eleven years and five months to achieve a billion-euro valuation.
+This puts Germany in 14th place worldwide, according to an analysis by the British credit broker "money", which evaluated data from the analysis platform CB Insight.
+According to the study, founders from China are the fastest, turning their start-ups into unicorns in just five years and ten months on average.
 Second place goes to Hong Kong (six years, one month), followed by Japan (six years, three months).

-Startups in the auto and transportation sectors are doing the fastest.
-Across countries, these companies take just 4.5 years to become Unicorns, followed by artificial intelligence startups and hardware startups, which each take just under 5.5 years.
-In total, there are 16 Unicorns in Germany.
-By comparison, there are 378 start-ups in the US and 155 in China, with a valuation of at least one billion US dollars.
-Worldwide, there are currently 750 Unicorns.
+Start-ups in the automotive and transportation sectors are making the fastest progress.
+Across all countries, these companies only need 4.5 years to become a Unicorn, followed by start-ups dealing with artificial intelligence and hardware start-ups, which each need just under 5.5 years.
+A total of 16 Unicorns are based in Germany.
+By comparison, there are 378 start-ups in the USA and 155 in China with a valuation of at least one billion US dollars.
+There are currently 750 unicorns worldwide.
 Germany's share is therefore just under two percent.

 Newsletter